learn-co-curriculum/ruby-variable-types-readme/README.md

 # Ruby Variable Types and Their Scope

 Variables hold data of any type in memory.
 In Ruby, there are a few different variable types we'll be going over.
-Note that here "type" does not mean data type, unlike languages like C, C++, and Objective-C, data types in Ruby do not need to be explicitly declared in when variables are assigned.
+Note that here "type" does not mean "data type".
+Unlike in languages such as C, C++, and Objective-C, data types in Ruby do not need to be explicitly declared when variables are assigned.

-We're going to focus here on 3 variable types.
-There are 5 total that are used in Ruby, but 2 we will focus on later when we learn about Classes and Object Orientation.
+We're going to focus here on three variable types.
+There are five total that are used in Ruby, but we will focus on the other two later when we learn about Classes and Object Orientation.

 ## Local Variables